 Historically, the Bank Act’s “consumer protection” provisions have only applied to protect natural persons and not corporate entities such as businesses or non-profit organizations.

 This will no longer be the case, as many of the Framework’s provisions will apply to a bank’s dealings with businesses’ customers.
-These include the “prohibited conduct” provision, the express conduct provision, and the requirement to list charges or penalties, among others.
+These include the “prohibited conduct” provision, the express consent provision, and the requirement to list charges or penalties, among others.

 While characterizing the new Bank Act consumer protection framework (the Framework) as a “development” may be a stretch (since the legislative amendments were introduced almost three years ago), there have been some recent attempts to limit the Framework’s application to businesses which we believe are important to highlight:

 We also expect that the Framework will be increasingly used by complainants and plaintiffs in regulatory complaints and lawsuits, including class actions, against financial institutions.
 Improper disclosure and incorrect calculation of fees, interest or other charges continue to be the most common issues triggering regulatory investigations or litigation.
 Considering the much higher penalties that may now be imposed by the FCAC and the FCAC’s new approach of routinely “naming” the bank, a finding of violation by the FCAC could have a significant economic and reputational impact on the bank.
 And plaintiff class action counsel are closely watching FCAC decisions for inspiration.
-Consumer protection legislation was already a common source of class action legislation against FIs in Québec.
+Consumer protection legislation was already a common source of class action litigation against FIs in Québec.
 More robust federal regulation will probably lead to an increasing number of pan-Canadian class actions being proposed for alleged violations of the Framework.

 Compared to other developed countries, Canada has experienced delays in rolling out frameworks, including legislation, that enable the fintech ecosystem to evolve in a way that is reliable and safe for end users, while still allowing them to leverage the power of technology (read our recent report on the Canadian fintech landscape here).
 Fortunately, several key government and regulatory efforts are gaining momentum: